 To ensure the process is conducted in a timely manner, please discuss questions or concerns with your center director/coordinator.
-Please reference our guidelines and policies outlined in Air
+Please reference our guidelines and policies outlined in Air Force Child and Youth Programs Supporting Children and Youth with Special Needs

-Force Child and Youth Programs Supporting Children and Youth with Special Needs Instructional Guide, AFI 34-144 Child Development, DoDI 6060.02, Caring for Our Children: Health and Safety Guidelines for Out-of-Home Care, NAEYC, and COA.
+Instructional Guide, AFI 34-144 Child Development, DoDI 6060.02, Caring for Our Children: Health and Safety Guidelines for Out-of-Home Care, NAEYC, and COA.
 Program staff will provide families with information about programs and services from other organizations.
 Families will be supported and encouraged to negotiate health, mental health, assessments, and educational services for their children.
 Child and Youth Programs (CYP) have established partnerships with early education programs, FOCUS, Behavioral Matters, and the Anchorage School District (ASD) to help prepare and manage the transitions between the programs.
 The staff at CYP are here to assist in connecting families to the services needed.
 General information is available regarding enrollment procedures and practices, visiting opportunities, and program options.
 Please contact your center director/coordinator for more information about community services that might be right for you.
 Before sharing any information about a child with other relevant providers, agencies, or other programs, the Child and Youth Programs will obtain written consent from the family.

-Behavior Support Plan
+Behavior Support Practices

-A behavior support plan is created to replace or reduce challenging behaviors that put a child/youth or others at risk.
-It is developed to meet the specific needs of an individual child/youth.
+The program develops a behavior plan when children or youth display behaviors that put themselves or others at risk.
+Positive guidance strategies are used to encourage positive behavior and reduce the needs for conflict.
 The plan is developed by a team of individuals who are invested in the child/youth's life, including: